 For that reason, they introduced two-step verification that provides an extra level of security when you or anyone tries to access your account, even if they know your password.

-After putting your ID and Password, it asks for a verification code that generates instantly on your iDevice.
-After putting the verification code, you can access you Apple ID account.
+After putting your ID and Password in, it asks for a verification code that generates instantly on your iDevice.
+After putting the verification code, you can access your Apple ID account.
 The app-specific passwords are developed to enhance iCloud security.

 It keeps your main Apple ID secure while using third-party apps.
 When you use third-party apps on your iPhone or iPad, you need to sign in using an app-specific password.
 It assures that your main Apple ID is not hacked or obtained while using any app outside the App Store.